moshee/airlift/airlift-server/README.md

 If you are proxying the server behind a frontend at a certain subdirectory, make sure you rewrite the leading path out of the request URL so that the URLs sent to `airlift-server` are rooted.
+Unfortunately, since URLs are rewritten, the redirecting behavior of /login and /config won't work properly, so you'll have to do your configuration on the internal port (60606 or whatever).
+Could use a meta redirect instead of internal redirect to fix this, but that doesn't play well with how sessions and stuff are set up in here.

 Leaving the host field empty will cause the server to return whatever host the file was posted to.